 I entered President Hall’s office and ripped on him for assuming that I was having an affair with a girl.
 In turn he ripped on me for dragging a new missionary to the Olexen home so that I could see a girl.
 I told him everything that had happened between Alicia and me, and he was satisfied that no harm was done.

 At this time, the LDS/Mormon Church had just announced that missionaries would now serve one-and-a-half-year missions, instead of two.
 I hadn’t quite reached the 18 months when the fiasco with Alicia happened.
 Because we couldn’t do much missionary work anyway due to the war, President Hall and I discussed me leaving earlier with an honorable release.
 It was probably the best because I still wanted to see Alicia.
 President Hall arranged for me to leave a month early.

 While the LDS/Mormon leaders were worried about one of their missionaries kissing a girl in Argentina, MTC President Joseph L. Bishop was calling young sister missionaries into his office and sexually assaulting them.
 Yeah, really!

-Once I became who I am, the True Messenger and Author and Proprietor of The Sealed Portion of the Book of Mormon; after the true God had chosen me; after the “Three Nephites” and “John the Beloved” had chosen me over every other LDS/Mormon priesthood holder, even over every General Authority of the Church, the Church leadership had no choice but to make me a monster, make me unworthy of church membership, and make it appear that there was a reason why the devil was able to enter into and possess my soul on June 16 1987 …
+I became the True Messenger and Author and Proprietor of The Sealed Portion, after the true God had chosen me.
+The “Three Nephites” and “John the Beloved” chose me over every other LDS/Mormon priesthood holder, even over every general authority of the Church.
+Therefore, the Church leadership had no choice but to make me out to be a monster, unworthy of church membership.
+They had to make it appear that there was a reason why the devil was able to enter into and possess my soul on June 16 1987—I kissed a girl …

 I kissed a girl and I liked it.